SPARCstation 5: Memory

 The SPARCstation 5 has eight DSIMM slots for memory expansion.
 Slots can be filled individually with either 8 MB or 32 MB modules giving a maximum of 256 MB memory.
 The SPARCstation 4 uses the same memory.

 Disk drives

 The SPARCstation 5 can hold two internal 80-pin SCA, single-ended, fast-narrow SCSI drives, a SCSI CD-ROM drive and a floppy.
 It also supports external SCSI devices.
 There is no IDE/ATAPI support.

 Network support

-The SPARCstation 5 comes with an on-board AMD Lance ethernet chipset providing 10BASE-T networking as standard and 10Base2 and 10Base5 via an AUI transceiver.
-A 10/100Mbit/s hme "Happy Meal" NIC can be added for faster connections.
+The SPARCstation 5 comes with an on-board AMD Lance ethernet chipset providing 10BASE-T networking as standard and 10BASE2 and 10BASE5 via an AUI transceiver.
+A 10/100 Mbit/s hme "Happy Meal" NIC can be added for faster connections.
 The OpenBoot ROM is able to boot from network, using RARP and TFTP.
-Like all other SPARCstation systems, the SS5 holds system information such as MAC address and serial number in NVRAM.
+Like all other SPARCstation systems, the SPARCstation 5 holds system information such as MAC address and serial number in NVRAM.
 If the battery on this chip dies, then the system will not be able to boot until the NVRAM is reprogrammed.